Meg Ryan

 Margaret Mary Emily Anne Hyra (born November 19, 1961), known professionally as Meg Ryan, is an American actress.
-Known for playing quirky, charismatic women since the late 1980s, Ryan is particularly recognized for her leading roles in romantic comedies, a genre she dominated during the 1980s and 1990s.
+Known for playing quirky, charismatic women since the late 1980s, Ryan is particularly recognized for her leading roles in romantic comedies, a genre she dominated during the 1990s.
 Dubbed "America's Sweetheart" by the media, she became one of Hollywood's most bankable stars of the latter decade.

 She made her acting debut in 1981 in the drama film Rich and Famous.
 She joined the cast of the CBS soap opera As the World Turns in 1982.
 In the 1980s, Ryan appeared in Top Gun (1986), Promised Land (1987), and the Rob Reiner-directed romantic comedy When Harry Met Sally...
 (1989), for which she earned a Golden Globe nomination.

 A prolific actress through the 1990s and 2000s, Ryan starred in Joe Versus the Volcano (1990), The Doors (1991), Sleepless in Seattle (1993), When a Man Loves a Woman (1994), French Kiss (1995), Courage Under Fire (1996), Anastasia (1997), Addicted to Love (1997), You've Got Mail (1998), City of Angels (1998), Proof of Life (2000), Kate & Leopold (2001), and The Women (2008).
 In 2015, she made her directorial debut with Ithaca, in which she also starred.
-After an eight-year hiatus, Ryan returned to the screen in the romantic comedy What Happens Later (2023), which she also directed.
+Following an eight-year hiatus after her career opportunities shrank, Ryan returned to the screen in the romantic comedy What Happens Later (2023), which she also directed.

 Early life

-Ryan was born and raised in Fairfield, Connecticut, to Susan Jordan (née Duggan), a former actress and English teacher, and Harry Hyra, a math teacher.
-Her father is of Polish descent.
+Ryan was born and raised in Fairfield, Connecticut, to Susan Jordan Duggan, a former actress and English teacher, and Harry Hyra, a math teacher.
+Her father is of Polish descent, and she also has some Irish ancestry.
 She was raised Catholic and attended St. Pius X Elementary School in Fairfield.
-She had two sisters, Dana and Annie, and has one brother, musician Andrew Hyra, a member of the band Billy Pilgrim.
+She had two sisters, Dana and Annie, and has one brother, musician Andrew Hyra, a member of the duo Billy Pilgrim.
 Her parents divorced in 1976 when she was 15.

 Ryan graduated from Bethel High School in 1979.
 She studied journalism as an undergraduate, first at the University of Connecticut and then at New York University.
 During college, she acted in television commercials and the soap opera As the World Turns to earn extra money.
 Her success as an actress led her to leave college a semester before she planned to graduate.
 When she joined the Screen Actors Guild, she used the surname "Ryan", her maternal grandmother's maiden name.